Decentralized Event-Triggering for Control of Nonlinear Systems: Simulation Results

 For the chosen parameters and the initial conditions, the initial value of the Lyapunov function is $V(0) = 8.574$.
 Thus the initial state of the system is well within the region of attraction, given by $S(c) = S(10)$.
 The event-trigger parameters were obtained as $[w_1, w_2] = [0.0045, 0.0832]$ and $[T_1, T_2] = [4, 3.4]\text{ms}$, which were also the minimum inter-transmission times.
 The average inter-transmission times of the sensors for the duration of the simulated time were obtained as $[\bar{T}_1, \bar{T}_2] = [4.2, 26.2]\text{ms}$.
 Thus for sensor 1, the average inter-transmission interval is only marginally better than the minimum.
 The number of transmissions by sensors 1 and 2 were $2366$ and $382$, respectively.

-Figures \ref{fig:nlin_dec_ET_V} and \ref{fig:nlin_dec_ET_Vdot} show the evolution of the Lyapunov function and its derivative along the flow of the closed loop system, respectively.
-Figures \ref{fig:nlin_dec_ET_intersamp} and \ref{fig:nlin_dec_ET_intersamp_dist} show the inter-transmission times and the cumulative frequency distribution of the inter-transmission times for each of the sensor.
+Figures \ref{fig:nlin_dec_ET_V} and \ref{fig:nlin_dec_ET_Vdot} show the evolution of the Lyapunov function and its derivative along the trajectories of the closed loop system, respectively.
+Figures \ref{fig:nlin_dec_ET_intersamp} and \ref{fig:nlin_dec_ET_intersamp_dist} show the inter-transmission times and the cumulative frequency distribution of the inter-transmission times, $\mathcal{D}^{x_i}( \mathcal{T}, T_{sim} )$, for each of the sensor.
 The sharp rise of the cumulative distribution curve for Sensor 1 clearly indicates that the event-triggered transmission is nearly equivalent to time-triggered transmission.
 On the other hand, the slow rise of the cumulative distribution curve of Sensor 2 demonstrates the usefulness of event-triggering in its case.

 Simulations were also performed for the case when the central controller intermittently sends updates to the parameters of the sensor event-triggers, as in Theorem \ref{thm:dec_wT}.
 For the simulation results presented here, the controller gains, parameters and the initial conditions have been chosen the same as in \eqref{eqn:nlin_sim_par}.
-Additionally, the parameters in \eqref{eqn:ts_mV} were chosen as $\mathcal{T} = 0.5$ and $\rho = 0.5$.
+Additionally, the parameters in \eqref{eqn:ts_calV} were chosen as $\mathcal{T} = 0.5$ and $\rho = 0.5$.
 The initial condition $\mathcal{V}_s(0) = c = 10$ was chosen.

-For the $2$ dimensional system in this example, $\mathcal{V}$ in \eqref{eqn:mV} is the maximum value of $V$ along a circle. $\mathcal{V}$ was then found in MATLAB by maximization of $V$ on the circle, which was parametrized by a single angle variable varying on the closed interval $[0, 2 \pi]$.
+To obtain the upper bound on the Lyapunov function, $\mathcal{V}(x_s)$ in \eqref{eqn:calV}, the following procedure was adopted.
+From the event-triggers \eqref{eqn:ET_dec_sensors_bidir}, we have for each $ i \in \{1, \ldots, n\}$ that